 Mark was admitted as a solicitor in 2015.
-He has broad experience across a number of areas of law, including commercial and corporate, property and planning, media and defamation, associations and charities, family, employment, administrative and succession law.
+He has broad experience across a number of areas of law, including commercial and corporate, property and planning, media and defamation, associations and charities, family, employment and administrative law.

 He has experience consulting barristers, solicitors, experts, government and tribunals in disputes related to trust, employment, commercial, media, migration, planning and community matters.
 He has been involved in resolving complex and difficult matters in the course of civil litigation, advocacy, mediation and other forms of dispute resolution, resulting in numerous substantial and successful outcomes.